 What We Do

-The Arts Council of Big Sky was founded in 1989 to provide cultural experiences to residents of and visitors to Big Sky.
-Since then, we’ve grown to be one of the leading non-profit arts organizations in Southwest Montana, by combining our ability to produce high-quality events with our desire to make Big Sky an art-centric community through cultural outreach, public art displays and educational initiatives.
+The Arts Council of Big Sky was founded in 1989 to provide cultural experiences to residents and visitors Big Sky.
+We’ve grown to be one of the leading non-profit arts organizations in Southwest Montana by combining our ability to produce high-quality events with our desire to make Big Sky an art-centric community.

 Events: Music in the Mountains free summer concert series; Big Sky Classical Music Festival; Shakespeare in the Parks; Madrigal Dinner; annual ‘Nutcracker’ performance; Auction for the Arts Fundraiser Gala; Telluride MountainFilm on Tour; and many more!

 Public Art: Utility/power box wrapping project; sculpture installation at local trailheads; Deborah Butterfield Project (2018); working with developers on Public Art Plan for Big Sky Town Center.

 Education/Outreach: Artist classes/workshops; event outreach within local school district; Discover Dance program for school second graders; Big Sky ARTventure program for high school students.

 Community Art Center: Our long term goal is to have a permanent facility in the Big Sky Town Center that is dedicated to the Arts; including studio space, visual arts gallery; office space; performance space and more.
 This would be a signature, legacy project for the Big Sky community.

 Wondering who has played at our summer series?
 Check it out!